 William Colby is a Brooklyn-based editor.
 He previously worked for Pitchfork Media for 8 years as a Multimedia Producer and Editor.
 While there, he shot two documentaries on Kendrick Lamar and Danny Brown, as well as produced the interactive website and video production for Basilica Art Festival.
 He shot, edited and produced the music video, Hood, for queer singer/songwriter mastermind Perfume Genius.
 NME Magazine says, “While ‘Hood’ appears to have been shot with no budget at all, the fearlessness of its art is overwhelming.
 The abiding image of Mike Hadreas being cradled by a bear is incredibly tender.”
 William has also worked on content for brands such as Doc Martens, GoPro, Bose, and Mercedes Benz.
-While Cubby is his first feature film, he hopes this is the first of many narrative films that highlight the struggle of queer underdog protagonists.

 Follow him online!